-The revenues from air navigation services are determined by the size of traffic and the unit rates that are recalculated every year.
-However, the number of movements (number of planes navigated) is only a partial indicator of traffic.
-The indicator directly determining revenues is the number of "service units" (SU), which is determined by the distance flown and the maximum takeoff weight.
+The revenues from air navigation services are determined by volume of traffic and by unit rates that are recalculated every year.
+However, the traffic volume is only partly indicated by the number of movements (number of planes navigated).
+The indicator directly determining revenues is the number of 'service units' (SU), which is determined by the distance flown and the maximum takeoff weight of an airplane.